“Sky and earth are a great furnace and nature is a great smith”.

-The Book of the Dead is an Egyptian funerary text, consisting in a numerous series of chapters intended to reveal the initiatory process through which a deceased person could come back to life.
+The Book of the Dead of the Egyptians consists in a numerous series of chapters intended to reveal the initiatory process through which a divine ancestor could reincarnate in a chosen descendant.

 The Weighing of the Heart:

-In this context, I will try to interpret some brief quotes that have caught my attention.
+I will try to interpret some brief quotes that have caught my attention: